mobxjs/mobx-utils/README.md

 The created observable will only subscribe to the datasource if it is in use somewhere, (un)subscribing when needed.
 To enable `fromResource` to do that two callbacks need to be provided, one to subscribe, and one to unsubscribe.
-The subscribe callback itself will receive a `sink` callback, which can be used to update the current state of the observable, allowing observes to react.
+The subscribe callback itself will receive a `sync` callback, which can be used to update the current state of the observable, allowing observes to react.

-Whatever is passed to `sink` will be returned by `current()`.
-The values passed to the sink will not be converted to observables automatically, but feel free to do so.
+Whatever is passed to `sync` will be returned by `current()`.
+The values passed to the sync will not be converted to observables automatically, but feel free to do so.
 It is the `current()` call itself which is being tracked, so make sure that you don't dereference to early.